canonical/snapd/CODING.md

 ## Other style points

 * We rely on and apply `go fmt` consistently.
-* Our PR CI static checks run [`golangci-lint`](https://github.com/golangci/golangci-lint), for details see our .golangci-lint.yml config
+* Our PR CI static checks run [`golangci-lint`](https://github.com/golangci/golangci-lint), for details see our `.golangci-lint.yml` config.
 * We tend to avoid naked returns, we run the `nakedret` test with an accepted function length of at most 5.
 * `run-checks –static` runs also various linting plus some project specific checks:
   * For example, in the face of mixed usage in the end we agreed to use numbers directly instead and avoid `http.Status*` constants.
-This is checked by `run-checks –static`.
+This is checked by `run-checks -–static`.

 ## Code structuring